panodata/tikray/README.md

 specifically [an introduction and overview about Singer].

 ### Contributing
-The `loko` package is an open source project, and is [managed on GitHub].
+The `tikray` package is an open source project, and is [managed on GitHub].
 The project is still in its infancy, and we appreciate contributions of any kind.

 ### Etymology
-Loko means "transform" in the [Luo language].
+Tikray means "transform" in the [Quechua language].
 A previous version used the name `zyp`, with kudos to [Kris Zyp] for conceiving [JSON Pointer].